Tory leadership: Rivals get personal in latest TV debate

 In the debate, Ms Truss said Mr Sunak had "raised taxes to the highest level in 70 years", arguing that this was "not going to drive economic growth".

-"The fact is that raising taxes at this moment will choke off economic growth, it will prevent us getting the revenue we need to pay off the debt," Mr Sunak.
+"The fact is that raising taxes at this moment will choke off economic growth, it will prevent us getting the revenue we need to pay off the debt," Ms Truss.

 Mr Sunak responded that the pandemic damaged the economy and the money has to be paid back.

 "There's a cost to these things and the cost of higher inflation, higher mortgage rates, eroded savings," Mr Sunak said.
 "And you know what?
-This something for nothing economics isn't Conservative.
+This something-for-nothing economics isn't Conservative.
 It's socialism."

 Trade minister Penny Mordaunt - the bookmakers' favourite to win the race - said the limited tax cuts she advocated were not inflationary and people need help now with the cost of living.